About

 Research Statement

-During my undergraduate studies, I cultivated a passion for psychology through the exploration of cognitive science literature.
-This intellectual journey led me to engage with the work of prominent cognitive scientists such as Keith Stanovich, Daniel Kahneman, and notably Gerd Gigerenzer and Herbert A. Simon, whose research resonated deeply with me.
-Subsequently, I became fascinated by middle-level evolutionary biology theories, including parental investment theory, life history theory, and the antagonistic pleiotropy hypothesis.
+During my undergraduate studies, I developed a strong interest in psychology through the exploration of cognitive science literature.
+This intellectual journey led me to engage deeply with the works of prominent scholars such as Keith Stanovich, Daniel Kahneman, and particularly Gerd Gigerenzer and Herbert A. Simon, whose research on bounded rationality and heuristics left a lasting impression.
+Subsequently, I became increasingly drawn to mid-level evolutionary theories, including parental investment theory, life history theory, and the antagonistic pleiotropy hypothesis.

-The second strand of my interests is rooted in evolutionary biology, with a focus on behavioral genetics and genoeconomics.
-I am particularly intrigued by the ways in which genetic and environmental factors contribute to the development of complex human behaviors and their economic implications.
+A second strand of my research is grounded in evolutionary biology, with a particular focus on behavioral genetics and genoeconomics.
+I am interested in how genetic and environmental factors jointly shape the development of complex human behaviors and how these influences manifest in economic outcomes.

-The third line of inquiry encompasses cultural evolution, geographical ambiance, and agent-based modeling.
-I seek to examine the dynamic interplay between cultural transmission and ecological factors in shaping social learning using agent-based modeling.
+The third line of inquiry concerns cultural evolution, geographical context, and agent-based modeling.
+I investigate the dynamic interplay between cultural transmission and ecological variables in shaping social learning, employing agent-based simulations as a key methodological tool.
+In my current project, I integrate geometrical and census data to develop an agent-based model populated with Bayesian reasoners, aiming to explain regional variations in stereotype formation.

 Education